 You might have heard of this, you might not.
 It’s a bit of a skincare secret and boy, is it a good one.
 I put money on it that you will try this and love it.
 Do with this information what you may; either keep it to yourself and have others lust after your younger looking, flawless skin OR shout it from the rooftops (like me) and spread the word.

-Retinol can treat and prevent everything from stubborn cystic acne, to eczema, to wrinkles, dark spots, pigmentation to enlarged pores.
+Retinol can treat and prevent everything from stubborn cystic acne and eczema to wrinkles, dark spots, pigmentation and enlarged pores.
 It does this by increasing cell turn over, and stimulating Collagen production.
 It’s very powerful and everyone should be using it!

 It does really, really work.
 Science proves it.
 Just type it in to google and you’ll see for yourself.
 However, if you’re wanting a quick fix, you won’t get it with Retinol.
 To notice proper results, I’d say about 12 weeks, maybe longer, but the results you will eventually see will be some of the best you’ve ever seen.
 Your skin will feel and look transformed.
 Stick with it, and you can thank me later!